rocky/python-control-flow/README.rst

 the arrowhead of the jump is shown in brown.
 Note that a jump arrow from an "if"-like statement or "for"-like to its end will not be in brown.
 Only the "fallthrough" arrow will be in brown.
-This is why the arrowhead of the jump from block to to block 7 is in blue, not brown.
+This is why the arrowhead of the jump from block to block 7 is in blue, not brown.

 If any basic block is jumped to using a jump-out (or end scope) kind of edge, then the box has a brown outline.

-Inside the block text we now add the dominator region number of for a block in parenthesis.
-For example Basic blocks, 4 and 5 are in dominator region 3 and so are marked "(3)" after their basic block number.
+Inside the block text, we now add the dominator region number for a block in parenthesis.
+For example, Basic blocks, 4 and 5 are in dominator region 3 and so are marked "(3)" after their basic block number.
 The dominator number for a basic block is the same as its basic block number.
 So Basic Block 3 is also Dominator Region 3.

 Note that even though basic blocks 4 and 5 are at the same indentation level, they are in different *scopes* under basic block 3.